getAlby/lightning-vibe-coding/README.md

 ### Prerequisites

-- AI code editor (Windsurf/Cursor) or VS Code plugin (Cline/Roo code with a configured LLM provider)
+- Online agent editor ([Genspark.ai](https://www.genspark.ai/)), or local agent code editor (Windsurf/Cursor) or VS Code agent plugin (Cline/Roo code with a configured LLM provider)
 - Copy and paste one of the example prompts below and adapt it to your needs.

 ## Example Prompts